Please visit the Writing Resources page for information related specifically to written communication.

-Science Communication for Diverse Audiences (MBI 492)
+Science Communication for Diverse Audiences (IND 426)

-This course offers a hands-on based approach to improve science communication skills.
+This course s offers a hands-on based approach to improve science communication skills.
 Students will have the opportunity to work in small groups to learn basic presentation skills, distill their scientific message for a multitude of audiences, and become more comfortable presenting in front of groups.
 We will focus on improving communication with both scientific and non-scientific audiences.
-This course integrates some of the newest training techniques in the field including improv and storytelling, which serve to help scientists better connect to audiences in the moment.
+This course integrates some of the newest training techniques in the field including improvisation and storytelling, which serve to help scientists better connect to audiences in the moment.
 The course will also offer brief sections on writing for non-scientific audiences.
 Participants should come ready to step outside of their comfort zone and dive into a variety of different training techniques from week to week.

-IND 417 Workshop in Scientific Communication by Dr. PJ Simpson-Haidaris
+Workshop in Scientific Communication by Dr. PJ Simpson-Haidaris (IND 417)

 This workshop addresses a range of scientific writing topics including: abstract preparation; poster creation and presentation; oral presentations, responding to manuscript reviews and critiques; performing manuscript reviews; Word, PowerPoint, Excel, Endnote software tips for manuscript formatting; copyright issues; and administrative sections of grant applications (proper Biosketches; Support letters from Collaborators; Resources and Environment; Resource Sharing, Biohazard or Select Agent plans; Training in the Responsible Conduct of Research).
 Each student will be required to complete one writing/presentation assignment (scientific manuscript, review article, poster presentation, abstract and oral presentation, or sections of a grant/thesis proposal).
 No prerequisites.